Watercolor Valentine Card Making Materials

 Sharing the stages of what I used to make this fun valentine card project.

-Let me encourage you to do the same and discover your own style of watercolor creativity.
+Turns out another great way to spend a cold afternoon was painting watercolor valentine cards.
+Let me encourage you to do the same and discover your own style of creativity.

 Encouraging Goodness,